Dog Nutrition

 • Use positive reinforcement to encourage tracking behavior

-Treeing Practice:
+Treeing Practice

 • Use scented toys or lures to simulate prey